Can Sciatica Cause Groin Pain?

 When it comes to referred back pain treatment, it’s most effective to treat it at the source.
 In this case, to treat the pain, one must first treat sciatica.
 Treatment of sciatica often starts with self-care: hot/cold packs, stretches, and over-the-counter medications are typically recommended for mild cases.
 If these measures don’t improve the pain, your doctor may also recommend physical therapy, steroid injections, or, in severe cases, surgical intervention.

 There have also been substantial studies done vouching for chiropractic as a safe, non-invasive, and natural treatment method for sciatica and, as such, its referred pain.
-This is a good option to consider for those with high addiction risks, intolerances to prescription drugs, or anxiety about the potential risks of a surgical procedure.
+This is a good option to consider for those with high addiction risks, intolerance to prescription drugs, or anxiety about the potential risks of a surgical procedure.
 However, the efficacy of chiropractic care, as well as the practice itself, is rooted in continuous maintenance rather than a quick fix, so this is something to keep in mind.

 SHARE: